vlddryga2233/DevOps_online_Kyiv_2020_Q42021Q1/m5/task5.3/readme.md

 <img src="./screenshots/vagrant_ps.png" width="80%">

-> you can use ps with grep to filter and serching information
+> You can use ps with grep to filter and serching information

 10. Top information display

 <img src="./screenshots/top_with_filters.png" width="70%">

-> top dislpay information about system workload  and information about processes
+> Top dispay information about system workload  and information about processes

 11. Top command user processes